daiokawa/ghostcleaner/PUSH_TO_GITHUB.md

 ### Twitter/X
 ```
+👻 Who you gonna call?
+GHOSTCLEANER!

-🧹 Just released Ghostcleaner - a tool born from the AI coding era!
+Just released a tool to bust the ghost files haunting your codebase after AI coding sessions.

-When AI helps you code 10x faster, your disk fills up 10x faster too 😅

-✅ Keeps latest versions
+When you code at supernatural speeds with AI, ghost files multiply...

+✨ Detects ghost versions
-✅ Git safety checks
+🔒 Git safety checks
-✅ Multi-language support
+👻 Keeps only the living code

 https://github.com/YOUR_USERNAME/ghostcleaner
 ```

 ### Product Hunt
 Consider launching on Product Hunt with the tagline:
-"Smart cleanup for the AI development era"
+"Who you gonna call?
+Ghostcleaner! 👻"

 ## 7. Optional: Homebrew Tap